phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 ============

 PHYTEC's Yocto distribution Ampliphy (former Yogurt) supports different Security mechanism.
-The security features have inpact to the bootloader, the Linux kernel, Device Tree, and root filesystem.
+The security features have impact to the bootloader, the Linux kernel, Device Tree, and root filesystem.
 This manual describes how Security featuresis used and implemented on various PHYTEC platforms.
 Note, that different modules use different bootloaders and flash